SolidLabResearch/Bashlib/documentation/markdown/tutorial.md

 **Used aliases in this document:**
 All aliases are calculated from the root of the cloned bashlib repo.

   - bashlib-css  - `alias bashlib-css="node bin/solid-dev.js"`

   - bashlib-solid  - `alias bashlib-solid="node bin/solid.js"`
-  - bashlib-auth - `alias bashlib-auth="node bin/solid.js --auth token -t .tokens/.bobs-auth-token"`
-Feel free to use a different authentication scheme for the `bashlib-auth` alias.

 ## Index
 - [Bashlib Tutorial - CLI edition](#bashlib-tutorial---cli-edition)
   - [Index](#index)